FirstTimeEZ/server-ssl/README.md

 You can also use the `Command Prompt`

-If keys need to be generated then portable [`OpenSSL`](https://github.com/FirstTimeEZ/openssl) will be downloaded temporarily.
+Portable [`OpenSSL`](https://github.com/FirstTimeEZ/openssl) will be downloaded temporarily if you don't have it installed.

 ![](https://i.imgur.com/COxLCaf.png)